Updated: Nov 26

 Social support: REACH OUT.

-Psychedelic-assisted therapy has now proven to be an effective and efficient way to process trauma, although I don’t believe this is a viable option for children.
+Psychedelic-assisted therapy has now proven to be an effective and efficient way to process trauma, although this is NOT a viable option for children.
+You can access trained therapists through: https://mindmedicineaustralia.org.au/cpat-graduate-directory/

 If you’d like to hear more on alternative approaches to trauma care, you can listen to The Counsellor’s Couch, a podcast platform by the ACA, Episode 4, where I share further information on this topic.
 It runs for about 30 minutes.